StaffHub vs Homebase: Shopify-Native or General Workforce App?

 Pick StaffHub if:

-• You run two or more Shopify locations and the cost of inconsistency between shops is showing up in customer experience.
+- You run two or more Shopify locations and the cost of inconsistency between shops is showing up in customer experience.
+StaffHub's flat pricing covers up to 50 staff across any number of shops; Homebase charges per location.

-For these scenarios, StaffHub's Shopify-native integration and focused product scope outweigh Homebase's breadth.
+For these scenarios, StaffHub's Shopify-native integration and flat multi-location pricing outweigh Homebase's breadth.

 Can You Run Both?

-The downside is the parallel-staff-database problem: every new hire needs to be added to both systems, every leaver needs to be removed from both.
-For a small team this is manageable; for a 50-person operation it is real overhead.
-If that overhead bothers you, the better pattern is to pick a Shopify-native time-clock tool (EasyTeam) alongside StaffHub.
-Both are inside Shopify, both use Shopify staff records, no parallel database.
+Otherwise, the parallel-staff-database problem is the thing to avoid: every new hire added to both systems, every leaver removed from both.
+For a small team it is manageable; for a 50-person operation it is real overhead.

-If you are evaluating EasyTeam alongside this decision, we wrote a comparison article at jmsdevlab.com/blog/staffhub-vs-easyteam.
+If you are also evaluating EasyTeam, the other Shopify-native option, we wrote a comparison at jmsdevlab.com/blog/staffhub-vs-easyteam.

 Migration Notes (Homebase → StaffHub)

-1. Install StaffHub from the Shopify App Store — 14-day trial, no credit card.
+- Install StaffHub from the Shopify App Store — free plan for up to 5 staff, no credit card.

-4. Run a 14-day overlap — keep Homebase active while you confirm staff are using StaffHub for training and comms.
-Do not turn off Homebase until you are sure.
+- Run a 14-day overlap — keep Homebase active until you have confirmed both the training/comms and the clocking are working.
+Do not turn it off until you are sure.

 Most teams find the training-and-comms migration straightforward.
-The time-clock migration (if you also want that) is the bigger lift; do it as a separate decision, not bundled.
+The time-clock and payroll migration is the bigger lift; treat it as a separate decision with its own reconciliation step.

 Try StaffHub Free